 Captain James Cook discovered Norfolk, though not on the same voyage as his 1770 journey up the east coast of Australia.
-It was on his second voyage in 1774, a vain journey to find the fabled Terra Australis Incognita, when he arrived at the north-west tip of the island.
+On his second voyage in 1774, a vain journey to find the fabled Terra Australis Incognita, he arrived at the north-west tip of the island.
 It was a short stay but its significance lay in the discovery of wild flax which Cook believed was a natural raw material for canvas sail.
 The great pine trees that dotted the island also looked perfect for masts and spars.
 Britain had neither commodity and was forced to import them from Russia.
 “The discovery may be both useful and valuable,” Cook wrote.

 King had his eyes on the flax and pines, and also on one of the six convict women in his new colony.
-He was unaware – and it would not be discovered until the late 20th century – the island was previously colonised by a small group of seafarers from north New Zealand or the Kermadec Islands using double-canoes.
+He was unaware – it was not discovered until late 20th century – the island was previously colonised by a small group of seafarers from north New Zealand or the Kermadec Islands using double-canoes.
 Between the 13th and 15th centuries they survived on fish and birds before mysterious disappearing either voluntarily or by violence induced by an imbalance of the sexes.
 They left behind the New Zealand flax and the Polynesian rat.

-Meanwhile, another British actor in the Norfolk story was in the south Pacific.
+Another British actor in the Norfolk story was in the south Pacific.
 Lieutenant William Bligh, a protégé of Cook, was sailing to Tahiti in 1788 in command of HMS Bounty.
 Bligh’s orders were to turn the island into a slave state in the service of Empire.
 Aboard was Fletcher Christian, a midshipman Bligh promoted ahead of longer-serving hands.
 The pair were attracted to each other, though it is doubtful they consummated their relationship.

 On Pitcairn life was no more idyllic.
-The colonisers divided into two murderous groups treating the Tahitians like slaves while Christian withdrew into a solitary life.
+The colonisers divided into two murderous groups treating Tahitians like slaves while Christian withdrew into a solitary life.
 The Polynesians rebelled killing five of the nine mutineers before the tables turned and four of them were killed.
-The main effect was to rebalance the sexes and a relative peace broke out.
+The effect was to rebalance the sexes and a relative peace broke out.

-Foveaux was selective in his punishments, ruling with informers who got off lightly while some were routinely sentenced to 200 lashes as a mere “feeler”.
+Foveaux was selective in punishments, ruling with informers who got off lightly while some were routinely sentenced to 200 lashes as a mere “feeler”.
 Others were kept in tiny dark isolation cells in water pits for 48 hours unable to sleep or even crouch for fear of drowning.
 Women were treated as slaves and bought and sold freely.
-Doctors and clergymen on the island tried in vain to ease the punishments before a fellow major took exception at Foveaux punishing his soldiers without a proper court martial.
+Doctors and clergymen on the island tried in vain to ease the punishments before a major took exception at Foveaux punishing his soldiers without proper court martial.
 Foveaux was sent to England but exonerated and came back to Norfolk with a promotion.
 New arrivals got 25 lashes to show authority and whenever a foreign ship was sighted, Irish prisoners were herded up into a timber building with orders for it to be set alight if the ship landed.
-It was ill-health that ended his horrible reign and he returned to England in 1804 as an asthmatic.
+Ill-health ended his horrible reign and he returned to England in 1804 as an asthmatic.

 William Bligh was now governor in Sydney, but again the subject of mutiny this time by landholder John Macarthur.
 When Bligh attempted to stop the rum trade by arresting Macarthur, his officers sided with Macarthur and put Bligh under house arrest.
 Colonel William Paterson arrived in 1809 to relieve Bligh.
-By 1810 American whalers had told the world of Christian’s mutineers on Pitcairn while life was generally quieter on Norfolk.
+By 1810 American whalers told the world of Christian’s mutineers on Pitcairn while life was generally quieter on Norfolk.
 The last convicts were removed in 1814 and the island was turned loose to 12 fierce dogs.

-That year Samuel Marsden arrived from the London Missionary Society to convert the people of the south Pacific, with New Zealand as his base.
-In 1824 Norfolk was re-established as an outpost of the “ne plus ultra of Convict degradation”.
+That year Samuel Marsden arrived from the London Missionary Society to convert the people of the south Pacific, with New Zealand as base.
+In 1824 Norfolk was re-established as an outpost of the “ne plus ultra of convict degradation”.
 New governor Ralph Darling enthusiastically ordered the withdrawal of all women to make the island a place of “extreme punishment short of death”.
 In 1826 a revolt held out for several weeks before its leaders were caught and hanged in Sydney.
 Another martinet James Morriset arrived in 1829 and he got round the official limit of 300 lashes by imposing the sentence multiple times.
-Morriset had uncontrollable rages towards his prisoners with a total lack of interest in running the settlement.
+Morriset had uncontrollable rages towards prisoners and a lack of interest in running the settlement.

-In Pitcairn a new arrival named John Buffett took over teaching and eventually controlled the island before falling foul of alcohol.
+On Pitcairn a new arrival named John Buffett took over teaching and eventually controlled the island before falling foul of alcohol.
 Another charlatan missionary Lord Joshua Hill arrived claiming to be sent by the British.
-He denounced the older settlers and appointed a cadre of sub-rulers to enforce his own rule until he too was violently deposed.
-The islanders were anxious to become part of the British Empire and when Captain Russell Elliot arrived in 1838, he produced a “constitution” Britain would eventually recognise in 1887.
+He denounced the older settlers and appointed a cadre of sub-rulers to enforce his rule until he too was violently deposed.
+The islanders were anxious to become part of the British Empire and when Captain Russell Elliot arrived in 1838, he produced a “constitution” Britain eventually recognised in 1887.
 The island was a regular stop of whalers but became an outpost of the Church of England under George Selwyn.

 In Norfolk, there was temporary respite with the kind reign of Alexander M’Konochie.
 M’Konochie was convinced punishment was counter-productive and allowed prisoners to be treated humanely.
-They could earn freedom by labour and good conduct and the lashings stopped.
-However Governor Gipps would not extend this treatment to repeat offenders on the island, an injunction M’Konochie disobeyed.
+They earned freedom by labour and good conduct and the lashings stopped.
+Governor Gipps would not extend this treatment to repeat offenders on the island, an injunction M’Konochie disobeyed.
 Once word got back to Sydney he was recalled and the brief reform era ended.
 The island continued as a gulag of terror until closed in 1855.

-To this day, the tension between Pitcairners and non-Pitcairners remain about obligations to racial discrimination laws.
-The dysfunction of Norfolk government has been a running sore for Canberra, while Pitcairners emphasise their special status.
-In June Canberra took direct control of the island ending 36 years of direct rule much to local disgust and mass protest.
+The tension between Pitcairners and non-Pitcairners still remain about obligations to racial discrimination laws.
+Norfolk government dysfunction has been a running sore for Canberra, while Pitcairners emphasise their special status.
+In June Canberra took control of the island ending 36 years of direct rule much to local disgust and mass protest.
 Governance consultant Gary Russell, a member of the New Zealand UN Association, says he believes Australia cannot continue to act without consulting the founding document.
 “Even the Crown in England kept reminding the Australian state governments when they kept changing petitions,” he said. “’Have you consulted with the people of Norfolk Island before you instigate these changes?’ and of course this has not happened over the last 160 years.”